How to improve candidate experience through interviewer training?

 According to a recent survey, that is the problem and the reason why 74% of employers had to face the fact that they’ve hired the wrong person for a position.

 This staggering statistic highlights that choosing the right person for the job isn’t easy!
 Conducting compelling job interviews and enhancing candidate experience is very demanding and complex.
-This is why the whole interviewing process must be highly well-planned, and interviewer training is the key.
+This is why the whole interviewing training process must be highly well-planned, and interviewer training is the key.

 How fast do you respond to a candidate?